Mizzou Give Direct

 Thank you for supporting the 99 Lives Cat Genome Sequencing!

 The 99 Lives Cat Genome Sequencing Initiative is a project that will read the entire DNA sequence of your cat’s 38 chromosomes!
 This data is used to identify DNA mutations causing interesting traits, like different coat colors and ear and tail types, or health problems.
 Healthy cats can participate to define the normal DNA sequence of different cat breeds and populations from around the world.
 The DNA from many wild felids, such as lions, tigers, and cheetahs, are also included.
-The many successes of the project are described in at least 14 scientific publications associated with the 99 Lives Cat Genome Project (See publication list on the lab website)!
+The many successes of the project are described in scientific publications associated with the 99 Lives Cat Genome Project (See publication list under 99 Lives on the lab website: http://felinegenetics.missouri.edu/).
 We have found many disease mutations such as blindness in Persians and Bengal cats, but also interesting phenotypic traits, like the Lykoi – werewolf cats and the Ticked mutation for Abyssinians and other breeds.

-1. Whole genome sequencing (WGS) implies reading the complete DNA sequence of each of the 38 cat chromosomes (~2.6 gigabases of DNA).
-The costs for WGS has dropped drastically to now only $750.00 per cat!
-The more cats in the 99 Lives database – the more success we will have with health and interesting trait projects.
+The costs for WGS have drastically reduced and the University of Missouri has the computing facilities to help analyze your cat’s genome!
+The more cats in the 99 Lives database – the more success we will have with finding the DNA variant that causes health problems and interesting traits.
 Normal cats are important too.
-Please nominate a specific cat representing a breed for DNA sequencing (See breed list on lab website).
+Please nominate a specific cat representing a breed for DNA sequencing (See breed list under 99 Lives on the lab website: http://felinegenetics.missouri.edu/).
 These cats can have interesting traits, health problems or be perfectly normal!
 Please submit DNA from your cat and support the genome sequencing of its DNA for the 99 Lives Project.
-You can dedicate your donation to a specific cat, breed or project!
+You can dedicate your donation to a specific cat, breed, or project!
+Cheek (buccal) swab samples are always needed to help verify our discoveries – please continue to send in samples for cats this traits and health concerns.

 Cats Rule! – Thank you for your support!